 Please report all positive COVID-19 cases for Spokane County residents by fax at 509.324.3623.
 It is unnecessary to report cases with labs performed by LabCorp, Quest, Northwest Laboratory, InCyte and Interpath as these are reported automatically by the performing laboratory.
 While cases are also automatically electronically reported to Spokane Regional Health District (SRHD) by Sacred Heart, Holy Family, Deaconess and Valley Hospital, hospitals must still report hospitalized cases and deaths separately.

 When reporting, please include complete patient demographics (birthdate, address, phone, race/ethnicity), collection date and the specific test method used.

 Facilities that are using rapid tests must report both their positive AND negative test results to the Washington State Department of Health (DOH).
 You may use this reporting form (one page per case).
 Please separate positive and negative tests into separate batches before sending.
 (Follow these instructions for submitting reports to the state.)
 The state will then forward positive results to the appropriate county.

 Please do not advise patients to call SRHD for consultation or testing.
 SRHD does not provide testing nor do we have nurses on staff to assess a patient’s clinical condition.
 Please advise patients according to the documents below:

-- Test all patients with new onset of symptoms consistent with COVID-19, regardless of their age or health status.
-COVID-19 patients may present with cough or shortness of breath OR at least two of the following: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
+Test all patients with new onset of symptoms consistent with COVID-19, regardless of their age or health status.
+COVID-19 patients may present with cough, shortness of breath, fever and chills.
+However, many patients often only experience mild symptoms, including muscle pain, fatigue, congestion, headache, sore throat or new loss of taste or smell.

 * Read the CDC overview of testing for SARS-CoV-2 (COVID-19) here.